rhetorica/gist/README.md

 If you are using BWA on a large cluster, be aware that it requires write access to its own directory in some cases and may crash unexpectedly if the drive is mounted read-only.
 Gist only requires that "bwa" is in the PATH.

+### Building databases

+You can skip this part if you have already built a genome class database and an autocross weights file, and are simply installing Gist on a cluster for crunching data.
+In addition to the included tools, Griebel et al.'s [Flux Simulator](http://sammeth.net/confluence/display/SIM/Home) (which is Java-based) and Python 2.7 are required for generating the synthetic metagenomes used during the neural network training process.
+In order to run Delin and Lincomp, you will also need some taxonomic reference tables available from the NCBI FTP site, particularly:

+ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/gi_taxid_nucl.dmp.gz
+ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz

+Extract these two archives into a working directory called 'taxonomy'.
+You will need to CD into this directory whenever running Delin or Lincomp.

 ### Other prerequisites

 The other prerequisites, [alglib](http://www.alglib.net/) and [FragGeneScan](http://omics.informatics.indiana.edu/FragGeneScan/), have been embedded directly within Gist.